Rich and creamy snickerdoodle fudge with a cinnamon-sugar crunch on top. Made in just 10 minutes with 5 simple ingredients!

 To freeze: Store fudge in an airtight freezer bag or container in the freezer for up to 2 months.

 - In a medium saucepan, melt chocolate chips and sweetened condensed milk over medium-low heat.
-Stir continuously.
+Stir continuously until smooth and combined.

-- Once completely melted together, remove from heat and stir in vanilla extract and cinnamon.
+- Remove from heat and stir in vanilla extract and cinnamon.

-- Let chill for 2 hours.
-Cut into one-inch squares.
+- Let chill in the refrigerator 2 hours.
+Cut into 1-inch squares.